Wootric/slate/source/includes/_custom_fields.md

 <!--­­ end Wootric code --­­>
 ```
 You add custom attributes within the Wootric JS code snippet as additional key/value pairs.
-**Make sure to double check that your custom attribute keys always have a JSON­ valid
+**Make sure to double check that your custom attribute keys always have a JSON valid
-value**; this means quotes around strings and sending null as a value when there isn’t a value for
+value**; this means quotes around strings and sending null as a value when there isn't a value for
 that user.

 Wootric currently supports Integers, Strings, and Unix formatted dates as values.